Shark Valley bike trail is full of wildlife in dry season

 - If you bring a picnic, the only picnic tables are around the parking lot.
 Along the trail itself, there is little dry land beside the trail and no shade, so we’ve eaten our lunches near the observation tower sitting on a bench at the half-way point.
 Another good alternative: Use our guide to Tamiami Trail for a picnic elsewhere.
 (Locations are west of Shark Valley in Big Cypress.)

-- Admission to Everglades National Park is $20 per car and $8 per person on foot or bike.
+- Admission to Everglades National Park is $25 per car and $8 per person on foot or bike.
 Admission is good for seven consecutive days.
-(Here are national park free days for 2015.)

 More information about Everglades National Park: